frc461/Rowdy24/doc/robot/subsystems/README.md

 # Subsystems Documentation

 Each of these subsystem classes contains primary, lower-level functions that are used to implement more higher-level commands.
+Many of these functions utilizes motor Java classes imported as vendor dependencies for direct electric output to the robot.
+Each subsystem implementation allows for the conversion from software to motor control.

 ## Rowdy24 Subsystem Implementation
 This section of the documentation contains a more in-depth specification of each subsystem's software implementation.
 Each page will specify the functions (methods), objectives, and control of their respective subsystem: